fpdf-easytable/simple_unit_test/README.md

 use_namespace

     string of semi-colon separated namespaces needed as in the definition of the class class_name.
-    Foe example if in the definition of the dummy you are using an object from a particular class.
+    For example if in the definition of the dummy you are using an object from a particular class.

 use_namespace